Skip to Content

 • Be your primary residence

-• Not be a commercial investment—farms, rental homes or other income-producing properties aren’t eligible unless they are no longer in commercial use
+• Not be a commercial or investment property – farms, rental homes or other income-producing properties aren’t eligible for USDA financing unless they’re no longer in commercial use

 • Be structurally sound